 Applicants may complete a paper application, which can be printed from the Application for Undergraduate Admission site.
-In addition, the paper application can be obtained by writing directly to the Office of Recruitment and Admissions, Georgia Southwestern State University, 800 Georgia Southwestern StateUniversity Drive, Americus, Georgia 31709, or by emailing admissions@gsw.edu.
+In addition, the paper application can be obtained by writing directly to the Office of Recruitment and Admissions, Georgia Southwestern State University, 800 Georgia Southwestern StateUniversityDrive, Americus, Georgia 31709, or by emailing admissions@gsw.edu.

-Applications should be accompanied by a \$25 application fee and submitted for consideration by the advertised deadline for each semester.
+Applications should be accompanied by a \$25 application fee and submitted for consideration by the advertiseddeadline for each semester.
 A medical history and proof of required immunizations are mandatory for all students who enroll with the University.
 Health forms are mailed to accepted students along with housing information.

 An applicant who fails to enroll in the semester for which he or she is accepted must reapply for admission by completing the Change of Semester form if he or she wishes to enter the University at a later time.
-This form must be accompanied by a \$25 processing fee.
+This form mustbe accompanied by a \$25 processing fee.

-When the application, ACT/SAT/Accuplacer scores, and other required records of the applicant are found to be complete, the applicant will be evaluated in terms of test scores, grades, scholastic aptitude, criminal or disciplinary background, social and psychological adjustment, and the probability of completing the requirements for the desired degree.
+When the application, ACT/SAT/Accuplacer scores, and other required records of the applicant are found to becomplete, the applicant will be evaluated in terms of test scores, grades, scholastic aptitude, criminal or requirements for the desired degree.
 The University reserves the right to reject any applicant whose general records, aptitude, and behavior do not indicate a probability of success in the University environment, notwithstanding the satisfaction of other requirements.

-If it appears to the Director of Recruitment and Admissions that the educational needs of an applicant can best be met at some other institution within the University System of Georgia, the Director of Recruitment and Admissions shall refer the applicant to that institution.
+If it appears to the Director of Recruitment and Admissions that the educational needs of an applicant can bestbe met at some other institution within the University System of Georgia, the Director of Recruitment and Admissions shall refer the applicant to that institution.
 In order to appraise a student's ability and fitness for university work fairly and as precisely as possible, officials of the University will study carefully all information that is submitted by the applicant and may require any applicant to furnish additional data.
 The officials of the University shall have the right to require each applicant for admission to appear for an interview before the application is finally accepted or rejected.
 The Director of Recruitment and Admissions will notify the applicant of the time and place at which the interview will be conducted.